Mou-Yin/Population_genomics_and_transcriptomics/README.md

 # Weighted Gene Correlation Network Analysis (WGCNA)
 coming soon

-# eQTL detection and eQTG identification
+# eQTL mapping and eQTG identification
-coming soon
+## 1. Normalization of gene expression matrices

+## 2. Using peer to remove batch effect

+## 3. eQTL mapping

+## 4. Calculate the interval of QTL

+## 5. Identification of eGTG based on WGCNA

 # TWAS using FUSION

-coming soon
+## Prepare input files

+## Compute predictive models for each gene

+## Perform the expression imputation

 # Fine mapping of genes using cTWAS
 coming soon